PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 - `_CDSs.fasta`: coding sequences (CDSs)

-Note: We will extract the protein encoding sequences by aligning the CDS from the polyprotein to a reference genome with `extract_mat_peptides.py`.
+Note: We will extract the protein encoding sequences by aligning the CDS from the polyprotein to a reference genome in gbk format  with `extract_mat_peptides.py`.

 Example:
 ``` console